 THE EIFFEL TOWER

 Before entering the exhibition on the first level, on the left side, there is an amazing view of Eiffel Tower without tourists.
-It was very difficult to start my visit with such an amazing sight, I would have stayed there admiring the Eiffel Tower for hours!
+Even if this museum is located in the 16th district and the Eiffel Tower is in the 7th Arrondissement of Paris, the view is perfect.
+It was very difficult to start our visit with such an amazing sight, I would have stayed there admiring the Eiffel Tower for hours!

 7 BILLION HUMANS PROJECT

 I would like to end this post with the trailer of Yann Artus Bertrand’s interesting project 7 Billion humans.
 The heart of this project is to show everything that unites us, links us and differentiates us through thousands of interviews about different topics.
 Enjoy!

 Le Musée de l’Homme is at 17 Place du Trocadéro, in Paris 16.
 Metro Station Trocadéro L6,9; Velib Station #16014; Tickets: Full price 10€

 Disclaimer: this post includes affiliate links, meaning we get a small commission if you make a purchase through our links.
 It costs you nothing more (in fact, if anything, you’ll get a nice discount) but helps us to go on creating incredible Paris content for you.
 We trust all products promoted here and would never recommend a product that isn’t of value.